 The parameter line at the bottom of the screen allows you to enter additional command options.
-For example you may require a file to be reorganised in \KEYFILE sequence, so you enter option 16 beside the file to process and 'KEYFILE(\FILE)' on the parameter line.
+For example you may require a file to be reorganised in KEYFILE sequence, so you enter option 16 beside the file to process and 'KEYFILE(FILE)' on the parameter line.

-Each of the options available is explained below, but for full details of OS/400 standard commands please refer to the OS/400 Control Language Reference manual (CD ROM Book Number QBKAUP00).
+Each of the options available is explained below, but for full details of OS/400 standard commands please refer to the IBM iSeries Control Language Reference Guide.